travis/cosmo/migration/src/docs/README.txt

 ---------
 This directory contains the source for the Chandler Server Migration Manager.
-The Migration Manager allows a previous version of the Chandler Server database to be migragted to the most recent version.
-It supports Derby and MySQL5 databases.
+The Migration Manager allows a previous version of the Chandler Server database to be migrated to the most recent version.
+It supports Derby and MySQL5 databases, but can be extended to support others.

 Disclaimer
 -----------